wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-evm.md

 - `ntt pull` to sync your `deployment.json` file with the on-chain configuration
 - `ntt push` to sync the on-chain configuration with local changes made to your `deployment.json` file

-After you deploy the NTT contracts, make sure that the deployment is properly configured and your local representation is consistent with the actual on-chain state by running `ntt status` and following the instructions shown on the screen.
+After you deploy the NTT contracts, ensure that the deployment is properly configured and your local representation is consistent with the actual on-chain state by running `ntt status` and following the instructions shown on the screen.

 ## Set Token Minter to NTT Manager